How to police your boundaries without raising hackles

 Increase the chances of someone doing what you’d like them to do of their own accord - without you having to constantly ask (nag).

-Improve your relationship with everyone around you while setting and guarding your boundaries without drawing “flack”.
+Improve your relationship with everyone around you while setting and guarding your boundaries without raising resistance or emotions (their hackles) and drawing “flack” as a result.

 Become a difficult woman